 Based on the study from Quintly our hypothesis will be: Using emojis on Instagram posts will result in higher engagement.

-For the accounts we don’t own, we’ll simply look at the number of Likes and Comments.
+We’ll simply look at the number of Likes and Comments on the accounts we don’t own.

 The Instagram accounts we own used in this test:

 During a time span of one month, we’ll post updates to Instagram that both include and exclude emojis during a timespan of at least 1 month.

 On the Instagram accounts we don’t own, we obviously won’t have any control of their posts.
 In these cases, we will draw data as far back as needed to have an even amount of posts with and without emojis to draw conclusions.